-The time in the early morning which is great for photos is known as ‘blue hour’, and ‘golden hour’ is used to describe the gorgeous golden tones that usually come around sunset.
+The early morning, which is great for photos, is known as ‘blue hour’, and ‘golden hour’ is used to describe the gorgeous golden tones that usually come around sunset.

 If you’re on holiday and wanting to photograph an iconic landmark, try and plan your day around being there for either sunrise or sunset.